seL4/sel4-tutorials/tutorials/interrupts/interrupts.md

 Once an interrupt is received and processed by the software, you can unmask the interrupt using [`seL4_IRQHandler_Ack`](https://docs.sel4.systems/ApiDoc.html#ack) on the IRQHandler. seL4 will not deliver any further interrupts after an IRQ is raised until that IRQHandler has been acked.

 ## Exercises

 In this tutorial you will set up interrupt handling for a provided timer driver on the zynq7000 ARM platform.
+This timer driver can be located inside the `projects/sel4-tutorials/zynq_timer_driver` folder from the root of the projects directory, i.e. where the `.repo` folder can be found and where the initial `repo init` command was executed.
+The tutorial has been set up with two
-The tutorial has been set up with two processes: `timer.c`, the timer driver and RPC server, and `client.c`, which makes a single request.
+processes: `timer.c`, the timer driver and RPC server, and `client.c`, which makes a single request.

 On successful initialisation of the tutorial, you will see the following: